Skip to main content

 “Why?
 “Ishaan Dev frowned.
 Mandakini Devi smiled faintly.

 “I… am responsible.
 This is Karma, Sumedha.
 This is my sin.”
 He handed her the scroll with trembling hands.
 Sumedha picked it up with a frown.
 She gasped as she sat down beside him.
 Rani Devastuti could not make it through the long journey.
-She died in the borders along with her unborn child.
+She died on the border along with her unborn child.
 It was Raja Sarthak’s message to Suryapali.
 “You will pay for it.”
 Sumedha didn’t know how she could react.
-She was numb and she couldn’t breathe.
+She was numb, and she couldn’t breathe.
 She looked up at her husband.

-The Maharaja of Neelambargarh rode into the fort with his queen riding beside him amidst cheers and support from the people.
-They could see the visible devastation around them which the workers were busy repairing and the pain in the eyes of their subjects was evident even when they smiled for hope of better days.
-Behind them in an entourage were palanquins, of Urvi Vrinda and others, following the larger one carrying Mahadevi Mandakini and Rajputra Mrityunjoy.
-Devdoot and Abhranaga followed closely with the troops whose families poured in with eager anticipation.
+The Maharaja of Neelambargarh rode into the fort with his queen riding beside him, amidst cheers and support from the people.
+They could see the visible devastation around them, which the workers were busy repairing, and the pain in the eyes of their subjects was evident even when they smiled in hope of better days.
+Behind them in an entourage were palanquins of Urvi, Vrinda and others, following the larger one carrying Mahadevi Mandakini and Rajputra Mrityunjoy.
+Devdoot and Abhranaga followed closely with the troops, whose families poured in with eager anticipation.
 Some people who had lost their families to war were crying and comforting each other.
 The Maharani of Neelambargarh looked up at the blue flag flying over the palace towers.
 She was finally home.

 “What is wrong, girl?
 I am here now.”
 Urvi reassured her.